kalantariamin1369-ux/equipment-tracker-desktop-fixed/README.md

 - Verify SMTP server settings in `App.config`
 - Check firewall/antivirus blocking SMTP port
 - Test with Gmail: use App Password, not regular password

-### 2FA Not Working
-- Ensure device time is synchronized
-- Re-scan QR code in Google Authenticator
-- Use backup codes if available

 ### Installation Fails
 - Run installer as Administrator